 Interns in attendance were also able to hear from Julie Schrader from Butler University.
 She gave helpful tips on …

 In June, interns from around the state attended Indiana INTERNnet’s first engagement event of the summer.
 Interns came together at The Children’s Museum of Indianapolis to network, explore, engage in a personal development seminar, and hear from a panel of past and present Children’s Museum interns.

 Panelists shared their stories, while attendees asked questions regarding career paths and entering the workforce.

 One of my biggest takeaways was that it’s okay to not know what you want to do.
 Taking everything one day at a time was a large focal point that the panelists hit on.
 They all spoke of their past experiences and how they got to where they are today.

 It was interesting to hear the different ways they wound up at the museum.
 Something they had in common: All had reached a point where they had no idea what they wanted to do or where …

 Earlier this week we had the opportunity to interview a current employee of the Indiana Chamber of Commerce.
-Tom Schuman is the Senior Vice President of Communications and Operations for the Indiana Chamber of Commerce.
-We asked him about his previous work experiences and how it prepared him for his career.
+Madie Newman is the Indiana Healthy Communities Program Coordinator for the Wellness Council of Indiana.
+We asked her about her college experience and how it helped her prepare for her professional career.